lucash3/lucash3/README.md

 <br>

-📜 Apart from working, I also study _Software Analysis and Development_ at IFG
+📜 Apart from working, I also study _Software Analysis and Development_ at IFG and I’m taking a specialization course in Business Analytics & Big Data at FGV.

 💻 And I’m constantly learning new programming languages and technologies